SvenRogge/supporting-info/2015_JChemTheoryComput_v11_p5583_ComparisonBarostats/README.md

 This GitHub repository contains the input and raw output data accompanying the manuscript

-**A Comparison of Barostats for the Mechanical Characterization of Metal--Organic Frameworks**
+**A Comparison of Barostats for the Mechanical Characterization of Metal-Organic Frameworks**

 by Sven M.J.
 Rogge, Louis Vanduyfhuys, An Ghysels, Michel Waroquier, Toon Verstraelen, Guillaume Maurin, and Veronique Van Speybroeck.

 This work was published in *J. Chem.
-Theory Comput.*, **2015**, *11* (12): 5583--5597 (DOI: 10.1021/acs.jctc.5b00748).
+Theory Comput.*, **2015**, *11* (12): 5583-5597 (DOI: [10.1021/acs.jctc.5b00748](dx.doi.org/10.1021/acs.jctc.5b00748)).

 The data presented here is licensed under the CC BY-SA 4.0 international license, a copy of which can be found [here](https://creativecommons.org/licenses/by-sa/4.0/).
 Under this license, you can copy and redistribute the material in any medium or format as long as you give appropriate credit, provide a link to the license, and indicate if changes were made.